 Use interoperability questions to help you find a great EHR software company to work with you.
 The best companies don’t close off their software.
 They don’t don’t create information silos, don’t hinder data sharing, and are willing to work with others to share patient data and ensure continuity of care.

-When reviewing cost, make sure you understand the cost structure, such as SaaS vs. licensed software, as well as initial and ongoing cost for things such as training and technical support.
-With commoditization of IT, some of these costs have increased for software vendors, so top vendors have designed creative ways to continue to educate users while keeping costs down.
+When reviewing cost, make sure you understand the cost structure, such as SaaS vs. licensed software, as well as the initial and ongoing costs for things such as training and technical support.
+With the commoditization of IT, some of these costs have increased for software vendors, so top vendors have designed creative ways to continue to educate users while keeping costs down.
 Recorded training sessions and group or webinar style training are two examples of low-cost, efficient training methods that EHR software providers offer.